-platadm, platop, Enables execution for all PPARs. fieldeng
+Enables execution for all PPARs.

-pparadm, pparmgr, Enables execution for PPARs for which you have access
+Enables execution for PPARs for which you have access

--a Displays the information of all PPARs. -h Displays the usage.
-Specifying this option with another option or operand causes an error. -1 lsb Specifies the LSB number to be displayed. lsb is specified by an integer from 0 to 15.
+-a Displays the information of all PPARs.

+-1 lsb Specifies the LSB number to be displayed. lsb is specified by an integer from 0 to 15.
 You can specify multiple values for the -1 option by separating them with spaces.
-If the -1 option is omitted, all LSBs in PPAR are subject. -M Displays text one screen at a time.
-It is similar to more command.
+If the -1 option is omitted, all LSBs in PPAR are subject.

-r_id Specifies the PPAR-ID to be displayed.
+-p ppar_id Specifies the PPAR-ID to be displayed.
 Depending on the system configuration, an integer from 0 to 15 is displayed for ppar_id.